-Woman says Russell Brand exposed himself to her then laughed about it on Radio 2 show
+Russell Brand: Woman says star exposed himself to her then laughed about it on Radio 2 show

 A woman has accused Russell Brand of exposing himself to her and then laughing about it minutes later on his BBC radio show.